DataDog/go-secure-sdk/compression/archive/tar/README.md

 This package with hardened controls to protect the caller from various attack related to insecure compression management.

+This package provides a simple API to create and extract TAR archives.

+These features are supported:
+- Create a TAR archive from a Golang filesystem interface
+- Extract a TAR archive to a directory
+- Limit the size of the archive and the size of the files
+- Limit the number of files in the archive
+- Limit the number of symlink recursion in the archive
+- Symbolic and hard links
+- File/Directory permissions restoration
+- File/Directory ownership restoration (disabled by default)
+- File/Directory time attributes restoration (disabled by default)

+This package provides the following security features:
+- Protect against item name attacks
+- Protect against item count attacks
+- Protect against item size attacks
+- Protect against zip-slip attacks
+- Protect against link recursion attacks
+- Protect against path traversal attacks (chrooted extraction)

+This package is limited by the Go standard library and does not support advanced features such as:
+- Symlink handling to unexistant files/directories
+- Hardlink handling to unexistant files/directories

 ## Variables

 ```golang